swlaschin/fsharpforfunandprofit.com/_posts/2012-07-16-interfaces.md

 ### Using interfaces

-So now let’s try to use the adding service interface:
+So now letâ€™s try to use the adding service interface:

 {% highlight fsharp %}
 let mas = new MyAddingService()